Risk Controlled Image Retrieval

+The framework of conformal prediction (CP) provides a guarantee to the correctness of a prediction \cite{vovk2005algorithmic}.
+Given a set of data points $(X_i,Y_i)\in \mathcal{Q}\times \mathcal{Y}$, for $i=1,..,n$, on which a classifier $f$ is trained, instead of returning a response $f(X_{n+1})$, the split conformal prediction, a popular CP method, returns a prediction set $\mathcal{C}(X_{n+1})\subseteq \mathcal{Y}$ such that $P(Y_{n+1}\in \mathcal{C}(X_{n+1}))\geq 1-\alpha$ for $\alpha\in [0,1]$ an user-specified error level.
+It defines a score function $s$, computes a quantile $t$ for $X_{n+1}$ over a set $\mathcal{D}_c$ of calibration dataset, and then use $t$ as a threshold to determine $\mathcal{C}(X_{n+1})$.
+The statistical guarantee depends on the exchangability (a concept that is slightly relaxted from the i.i.d. assumption) in training and calibration datasets and query sample, as well as the hypothesis testing.

-The framework of conformal prediction guarantees the correctness of a prediction \cite{vovk2005algorithmic}.
-Conformal quantile regression \cite{romano2019conformalized} enhances this approach to deliver prediction intervals with guaranteed accuracy.
-Building on this idea, DFUQ \cite{angelopoulos2022image} proposes generating risk-guaranteed intervals in image regression, which has motivated us to tackle the constraints of existing image retrieval methods.
-However, it is important to note that DFUQ is specifically designed for regression tasks that rely on true labels.
-On the other hand, our image retrieval approach learns image embeddings without the use of true labels.
-Furthermore, the uncertainty estimation methods for regression tasks are distinct from those used in image retrieval since true labels are not available.
-These differences make it challenging to provide a risk-guaranteed retrieval set in image retrieval, highlighting the need for a shift in methodology.
+Beyond the initial study on classfication, conformal quantile regression \cite{romano2019conformalized} enhances CP to deliver prediction intervals with guaranteed accuracy.
+Building on this idea, DFRP \cite{bates2021distribution} generates risk-controlled prediction set for image classification, and DFUQ \cite{angelopoulos2022image} proposes generating risk-guaranteed intervals in image regression.
+Different from these works on image classification or regression models, where the models are trained with one-to-one labels, our work focuses on image retrieval, where the model is trained using pairwise relations.
+Furthermore, the uncertainty estimation methods for regression tasks are distinct from those used in image retrieval since true labels are not available \cite{chang2020data}.
+These differences necessitate a thorough revisit to the formulation of the risk, as well as the formal proof on the guarantee, within this new paradigm.